The One True God is our Loving Eternal Father

 For you have not received a spirit of slavery leading to fear again, but you have received a spirit of adoption as sons by which we cry out, "Abba!
 Father!"
 The Spirit Himself testifies with our spirit that we are children of God, and if children, heirs also, heirs of God and fellow heirs with Christ ...
 Romans 8:15-17 NASB®

-As God's adopted children - all debts against us have been cancelled, we gain the full rights and privileges of a daughter or son of God on this earth, and we inherit all the benefits, riches, and promises of heaven.
-Amazing reality that we live in as Christians, isn't it?
+As God's adopted children: All debts from sin have been cancelled, we gain the full rights and privileges of a daughter or son of God on this earth, and we inherit all the benefits, riches, and promises of heaven (Ephesians 1:3-14).
+Amazing family that we live in as Christians, isn't it?

 You are God's child

 When you think of adopting a child, you think of a parent choosing to love and make a child her own.
 Consider this marvelous truth: God, the Creator and Self-Existent One, Who is Sovereign over the entire universe - chose you to be His beloved daughter or son (Ephesians 1:3-5).
 This truth has always encouraged me to live in my eternal Father's embrace.